merlincox/cardapi/README.md

 ## aws-api-gateway-deploy

-This repo contains a Bash deploy script and a CloudFormation template for deploying a serverless API implemented as a AWS API Gateway served by a simple Golang lambbda
+This repo contains an implementation of the `aws-api-gateway-deploy` project which deploys an API simulating card transactions using a MySql database (not deployed).

-The template
+The CloudFormation template

 * Creates the lambda and passes an environment to it
 * Creates the API Gateway with two sample endpoints linked to the lambda